ls1intum/Artemis/docs/dev/guidelines/client-design.rst

     a custom color.

     Check out the top of ``_default_variables.scss`` to see the available default colors.
-While you should not use ``black, gray-XXX, white`` in your components as that would equal a hardcoded, not theme-aware color, you should re-use signal colors, base colors and pre-provided 'colorful' colors.
+While you should not use ``black, gray-XXX, white`` in your components as that would equal a hard-coded, not theme-aware color, you should re-use signal colors, base colors and pre-provided 'colorful' colors.

     All variables in this file are globally available in the application as native CSS variables.
     For example, ``$danger`` can be accessed in all SCSS files using ``var(--danger)``.